Dusarek/Llirik93/README.md

 - 👋 Hi, I’m @Llirik93
 - 👀 I’m interested in everything
 - 🌱 I’m currently learning JS,React,Node
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me , you can't reach me!
+- 📫 How to reach me ,

 <!---
 Llirik93/Llirik93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.